-Under the Heads of Terms, the Bank committed to make payments to the Bank Segregated Scheme Section of the Pace, in amounts of $\pounds 12.5$ million per annum for the calendar years 2018 to 2022 (inclusive) and $\pounds 7.5$ million per annum for the calendar years 2023 to 2027 (inclusive), in aggregate amounting to $\pounds 100$ million.
+Under the Heads of Terms, the Bank committed to make payments to the Bank Segregated Scheme Section of the Pace, in amounts of £12.5 million per annum for the calendar years 2018 to 2022 (inclusive) and £7.5 million per annum for the calendar years 2023 to 2027 (inclusive), in aggregate amounting to £100 million.

-On 25 January 2018, the Bank, Co-operative Group and Pace Trustee entered into The Co-operative Pension Scheme (PACE) Separation Implementation Agreement as amended by an amendment agreement dated 23 May 2018 (the "Separation Implementation Agreement").
+On 25 January 2018, the Bank, Co-operative Group and Pace Trustee entered into The Co-operative Pension Scheme (PACE) Separation Implementation Agreement as amended by an amendment agreement dated 23 May

+2018 (the "Separation Implementation Agreement").
 The Separation Implementation Agreement sets out further detail of the terms required to effect the arrangements referred to in the Pace Heads of Terms.
 The Separation Implementation Agreement is supplemental to and does not amend the Pace Heads of Terms.

-In August 2018, the Bank and the Pace Trustee entered into a security deed pursuant to which the Bank has granted security to the Pace Trustee over certain charged securities and accounts, against its obligation to make payments to the Bank Segregated Scheme Section of Pace, up to a maximum amount of £250 million.
-Furthermore, in June 2020 the Bank and the Pace Trustee entered into a second security deed pursuant to which the Bank has granted security to the Pace Trustee over certain charged accounts against its obligations to make payments to the Bank Segregated Scheme Section of Pace, increasing over the period of 2020 to 2026 from £12.5 million up to a maximum amount of £75 million.
+On 6 August 2018, the Bank and the Pace Trustee entered into a security deed pursuant to which the Bank has granted security to the Pace Trustee over certain charged securities and accounts, against its obligation to make payments to the Bank Segregated Scheme Section of Pace, up to a maximum amount of £250 million.